Alevr98/Progetto-JavaScript-Basics-di-Alessandro-Saletti/README.md

 Togheter with the counter i created two buttons that can increase and decrease the value.
 I added also a "reset button" that turns the counter value to zero.
-Once the value is greater than zero, the number change the color to green, otherwise if it's lower than zero it'll turns red.
+Once the value is greater than zero, the number change the color to green, otherwise if it's lower than zero, it'll turns red.

+---

+### CONTACT ME
+Please feel free to contact me for any information or check out my web site for more details --> https://alevr98.github.io/Alessandro-Saletti---HTML-e-CSS/